qzc438/ontology-llm/README.md

 ## Debugging Log:
 We have created a debugging log for this project.
 [Click the link here.](DEBUGGING_LOG.md)

+## Prompt Instruction:
+We have created a prompt instruction for this project.
+[Click the link here.](PROMPT_INSTRUCTION.md)

 ## Code Acknowledgements:
 - The LangChain API is used for generating LLM agents: https://api.python.langchain.com/en/latest/langchain_api_reference.html
 - Our data-driven application architecture is inspired by: https://colab.research.google.com/github/GoogleCloudPlatform/python-docs-samples/blob/main/cloud-sql/postgres/pgvector/notebooks/pgvector_gen_ai_demo.ipynb